charapennikaurm/synth-far/README.md

 > **USING SYNTHETIC DATA FOR FACE ATTRIBUTES RECOGNITION**<br>
 > Raman Charapennikau
 > Belarussian State University
 > **Abstract:**  The paper explores the usage of diffusion models to create synthetic datasets for facial attribute recognition, focusing on age, gender and ethnicity prediction.
 We compare models trained on real-world data, synthetic data, and a combination of both.
 We demonstrate that pretraining on synthetic data followed by fine-tuning on real samples outperforms models trained solely on real-world data.
-Our results highlight the potential of synthetic data to en-hance neural network performance in regression and classification tasks.
+Our results highlight the potential of synthetic data to enhance neural network performance in regression and classification tasks.

 ## Dataset Creation